blackbracken/zero-point/README.md

 ## Robust error handling

-The most common way to tell the caller that an error has occurred is to express it as a value and return it in Kotlin.
+To tell the caller that an error has occurred, Kotlin commonly expresses it as a value and returns it.
-Kotlin employs unchecked exceptions, and exceptions can miss domain-specific errors that should be addressed.
+Kotlin employs unchecked exceptions, which can miss domain-specific errors that should be addressed.
-The most commonly used is nullable, but that removes all context from the error and may not allow for proper handling of errors that occur.
+The most commonly used exception is nullable, but that removes all context from the error and may not allow for proper handling of errors that do occur.
 The same is true for `Result<T>` in the Kotlin standard library.
-As mentioned in [KEEP](https://github.com/Kotlin/KEEP/blob/master/proposals/stdlib/result.md#error-handling-style-and-exceptions) about this, we do not want to use domain-specific errors in Result.
+As mentioned in [KEEP](https://github.com/Kotlin/KEEP/blob/master/proposals/stdlib/result.md#error-handling-style-and-exceptions), we do not want to use domain-specific errors in Result.

-So, we will use `Result<V, E>` in `kittinunf/Result`.
-However, since `Result<V, E>` is a type that is used everywhere from the domain model layer to the infrastructure layer, and yet can be implemented with a simple definition, we think it is fine to provide it internally depending on the size of the application.
+So here we use `Result<V, E>` from `kittinunf/Result`.
+However, since Result is a type that is used everywhere from the domain model layer to the infrastructure layer and can be implemented with a simple definition, we think it is acceptable to prepare it internally depending on the scale of the application.
-Also, since we do not want to use the IDE to have the same name as the standard Kotlin Result, we will use an alias like `typealias Either<L, R> = Result<R, L>`.
+Also, we don't want the name of the type to be the same as the standard Result in Kotlin, so we will use an alias like `typealias Either<L, R> = Result<R, L>`.

 Now, let's consider the repositories that will actually return the most errors.
 In many cases, the same repository will return similar errors.
-So when you define a repository, you define its interface and the SEALED interface of the error.
+So when you define a repository, you define its interface and the sealed interface of the error.
 Of course, if necessary, the error types may be separated by endpoint or by process.

-However, we would like to make common errors that can occur in multiple repositories (and since ZeroPoint is not a large application, such will be the case in most cases).
-So, we will implement such errors independently and delegate them to be used in the repositories.
+However, we would like to make common errors that can occur even in multiple repositories (and since ZeroPoint is a small application, such will be the case in most cases).
+So such errors can be implemented independently and have them as per-repository error parameters.

 # Set up